 The Bridging Program was designed by the CCC.
 Bridging supports families who have infants or young children with multiple needs and/or women with high-risk pregnancies.
 The program is delivered by trained Infant and Family Support Specialists (IFSS) who are staff members of partner agencies of the Community Caring Collaborative (CCC).
-The model, a promising practice nationally, has been adopted by the state of Maine to support all babies born in Maine with Neonatal Abstinence Syndrome and is delivered by health and home visiting professionals statewide who are trained through the CCC’s Infant Family Support Specialist curriculum.
+The model, a promising practice nationally, has been considered by the state of Maine to support all babies born in Maine with Neonatal Abstinence Syndrome and could be delivered by health and home visiting professionals statewide who are trained through the CCC’s Infant Family Support Specialist curriculum.

 The program offers: